 Flowering trees can be a staple piece in any garden, lawn, or landscape.
 They offer a pop of colorful flowers usually in early spring but there are a few exceptions to summer and fall blooming trees and trees with gorgeous fall foliage.
-Some may even act as a focal point in your front yard, although they can be planted wherever your heart desires.
+Some flowering trees may even act as a focal point in your front yard, although they can be planted wherever your heart desires.

-These are the most popular flowering trees on the market.
+These are the most popular flowering trees for sale on the market.
 These trees are selected for their mature height and width, planting condition preference, and USDA plant hardiness zones.
 Another factor to consider is which bloom color do you prefer?

-Magnolia trees are a classic take on flowering trees and for good reason!
+Magnolia flowering trees are a classic take on flowering trees and for good reason!
 They have a unique beauty that is known by many and gorgeous flowers that bloom in the springtime.
 We have a large selection of flowering Southern Magnolias as well as deciduous magnolias.
 The colors can range from white to pink to purple as their goblet-like flowers begin to open.
 Our Magnolia Grow Guide can lead you in the right direction to choose the best flowering magnolia tree.

-Dogwood trees are one of the most common trees planted across the United States.
+Dogwood flowering trees are one of the most common trees planted across the United States.
 We offer two distinct colors for these spring flowering trees.
 The pink dogwood and white dogwood are equally as beautiful.

 Dogwood trees and Redbud trees are native to the USA and allow the preservation of a natural landscape to continue.
 They are great choices to invite wildlife and birds into your yard that have enjoyed these trees for thousands of years.